-Three Billion Rural Consumers — Can Marketers Profit from Them?
+3 Billion Rural Consumers — Can Marketers Profit From Them?

 By Poornima Subramanian

-Three Billion Rural Consumers — Can Marketers Profit from Them? three billion rural consumers can marketers profit from them img 661db2175fceb
+3 Billion Rural Consumers — Can Marketers Profit From Them? three billion rural consumers can marketers profit from them img 661db2175fceb

 The rural consumer growth story presents one of the biggest opportunities for businesses to expand their footprint to new geographies and markets.
 While several corporates have established a firm footing, startups too are investing to claim a share of the pie — about three billion consumers.
 In this exclusive to Indian Management, Vijay Mahajan, John P Harbin Centennial Chair in Business at the McCombs School of Business, University of Texas and author of Rise of Rural Consumers in Developing Countries, talks about the forces boosting rural prosperity, shifts in consumption patterns, and the need for marketers to understand that aspirations are same across markets, whether rural or urban.